Current Licensing Applications for Deansgate ward

 - The protection of children from harm.

+Where comments are not relevant to any of the licensing objectives, they cannot be taken into account.
+We also cannot accept representations that we consider are frivolous or vexatious.
+'Frivolous' and 'vexatious' have their ordinary meanings; therefore, we might disregard representations that are made because of a business dispute between rivals or representations that lack seriousness.
 You cannot make a representation anonymously and a copy of your representation, including your details, will be provided to the applicant.
-If you have concerns over an application but do not wish your personal details to be disclosed, alternative approaches include requesting a local councillor to submit a representation based on your concerns, or providing details on how the licensing objectives are likely to be undermined to a Responsible Authority.
+If you have concerns over an application but do not wish your personal details to be disclosed, you could alternatively approach a local councillor or Responsible Authority who may be willing to submit a representation based on your concerns.
 However, it will be at their discretion to make a representation if they consider it justifiable and appropriate to do so.